galaxyproject/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.md

 datasets in `bam` format.
 Ideally, these would carry `#father`, `#mother` and `#child` tags for quick identification of the samples they provide data for.

-In principal, you could use these datasets directly for variant calling, and in many cases, including this one, this would be sufficient to identify the sought-after variants.
+In principle, you could use these datasets directly for variant calling, and in many cases, including this one, this would be sufficient to identify the sought-after variants.